ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 <img src="images/dataowner-question-work-1-details-2.png">

 For each of the question, Envizi provides additional guidance along with the supported which can supply the inputs to respond to the question.
-For examplle, for this selected question related to Scope 1, 2 emissions, Envizi Guidance  provides link to `Sustainaility Executive Report`
+For example, for this selected question related to Scope 1, 2 emissions, Envizi Guidance  provides link to `Sustainability Executive Report`

 Click on the `Sustainaility Executive Report` to get the details related to various scopes, to fill back as response to the question.
 <img src="images/dataowner-question-work-1-report.png">